THE FIRST EVER

 Q: Where will the festival take place?

-The festival will take place at several venues in downtown Aspen.
-Ticketed author talks will be held at the Wheeler Opera House (320 E. Hyman Ave.) and free author talks will take place at Aspen Community Church (200 E. Bleeker St.) and Pitkin County Library (120 N. Mill St.).
-Festival headquarters will be located in a tent at Red Brick Center for the Arts (110 E Hallam St.)
+Ticketed main stage author talks will be held at the Wheeler Opera House (320 E. Hyman Ave.) and free author talks will take place at Aspen Community Church (200 E. Bleeker St.) and Pitkin County Library (120 N. Mill St.).
+Festival headquarters will be located in a tent at Red Brick Center for the Arts (110 E Hallam St.).

 Q: When can I find out which authors are coming?